4 Ways to Earn More Chase Freedom® Cash Back Rewards

 You can enroll through several ways.
 The easiest way to enroll is through the one-click activation email that Chase sends as a reminder.
 It really does require just a single click -- no need to log in.
 Other ways include online banking and at a Chase ATM.

 Chase Freedom® doesn't punish those who forget

 One very unique aspect of the Chase Freedom® card is its cash-back enrollment policy.
 Other similar credit cards such as Discover it® and Citi® Dividend will require cardholders to enroll before they can begin to earn the 5% cash back.

 Chase Freedom®, on the other hand, is very forgiving.
 It lets you sign up as late as two weeks before the end of the quarter.
 All eligible purchases made in that quarter will earn the bonus cash back retroactively.
 So, when you enroll, Chase will still award the 5% cash back on past purchases, as long as they qualify and were made in that quarter.

-While I really suggest that you enroll as soon as possible, it’s nice knowing that you can still enroll later and not miss out on the extra cash back that you deserve.
+It’s nice knowing that you can still enroll later and not miss out on the extra cash back that you deserve.

 One very common 5% cash back category on the credit card is "grocery stores."
 For many people, it's a great cash back category because it's a typical recurring expense.

-This little "hack" is made possible because the 5% cash back category simply has to match the category of the merchant.
+The 5% cash back category simply has to match the category of the merchant.
 It does not matter what you buy.
 It matters where you buy.